DevExpress/devextreme-documentation/api-reference/10 UI Components/dxList/3 Methods/reorderItem(itemIndex_toItemIndex).md

 Reorders items with specific indexes.

 ##### return: Promise<void>
 A Promise that is resolved if the item is moved and rejected otherwise.
-It is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">native Promise</a> or a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a> when you use jQuery.
+#include ref-promisedistinction

 ##### param(itemIndex): Number | Object
 The index of the item to be reordered.